Code-Institute-Submissions/marco-deb/README.md

 ## Content

-The text for this web-site was written by Marco Deb, except for the Privacy policy and Terms pages.
+All texts for this web-site was written by Marco Deb, except for the Privacy policy and Terms pages.
 (See Privacy policy and Terms above for credits)

 ## Media